We’re reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 4. Devour Local Cuisine

 If you love authentic traditional food, you are in heaven!
 Tulum has a variety of restaurants where you can eat local food to your heart’s content.
-With the abundance of fresh seafood and tropical fruits, it is no wonder that a lot of delicious dishes are made using these ingredients.
+With the abundance of fresh seafood and tropical fruits, it is no wonder that many delicious dishes are made using these ingredients.

 Some popular meals you should try out include ceviche, which is raw fish or shrimp marinated in lime juice with vegetables.
 This dish originated from the coastal countries in Latin America and has been around for over 500 years.
 You can also try out tacos and enchiladas if you want to eat like a local.

 Antojitos la Chiapaneca is a popular choice if you love tacos and quesadillas.
-There guacamole and salsa are also divine.
+Their guacamole and salsa are also divine.
 This bar is a popular option for both locals and travelers.

 Check out the Taqueria La Eufemia if you enjoy tacos on the beach.
 You can enjoy cold brews and delicious tacos at affordable rates here.
 As it’s snuggled right on the beach, bring a towel and choose a spot you like on the sand.
 Relax while the waiter serves you your tacos and drink.